charlottestick/SimpleOS/readme.md

 Assemble low level code by running `nasm <filename>.asm -f bin -o boot_sect.bin`

 # Development

+_Linux note: compile.sh and makefile were setup for mac, I'll need to adapt them and theses instructions for the linux compiler tools_

 ## Prerequisite
 We need the GNU linker with i386-elf as the target, as the mac version of ld is very different from the linux one.
 Usually you'd have to compile this yourself, however someone made homebrew formula to automate this.